 I spend most of my time working with tech startups.
 I am a cofounder and Head of Engineering at Almanac.
 Before that, I founded and built OpenSit, a meditation journalling community.
 It was acquired in 2017.

 I write regularly at how to human being, where I talk about anything from modern meditation, to fitness and mental health.
 This site is mostly focuses on my technical background and product interests.

 I share pretty pictures on Instagram.
-I tweet interesting articles, humorous images and condensed reflections on Twitter.
-I’m also on Facebook, but it’s personal.
-I feed lots of health, location and productivity data into Gyroscope—add me as a friend!
+I rarely tweet anymore, but you can still find me on Twitter.
 I share some of the code I write on GitHub, as open source software.
 I feel obligated to use LinkedIn, but I’m in no way happy about it.